 Tradeswomen Australia are piloting an industry first program designed to prevent mental injuries and improve mental health and well-being of automotive businesses and aftermarket parts interpreters through diversity and inclusion.

 Our Project is funded thanks to WorkSafe Victoria’s Workwell Mental Health Improvement Fund.

 The Project aims to support businesses to create environments that embrace diversity and inclusion through their recruitment, employee support, and workplace practices.
 The pilot will take place within the automotive and aftermarket parts interpreters industry within Victoria.

 Through the project we will engage with the automotive and aftermarket parts interpreters industry to educate supervisors on the benefits of diversity in their workforce and measure the positive impact of diversity on culture.

 The project will include:

-- Ongoing culture testing of workplaces – Pre and post-testing of Workplace Wellness Insights
+- Ongoing culture testing of workplaces via surveys.

-The project will be evaluated throughout the 2 years program to test if the increase in diversity and inclusion creates improved mental health for all employees.
+The project will be evaluated throughout the two year Project to test improved mental health through diversity and inclusion training.

 In 2020, the Workplace Diversity Project Team hosted industry forums in order to gain insights into the diversity and inclusion barriers currently in the Victorian automotive industry.